trustfall/wordpress-dev/README.md

 ### Webpack features
 * Hot Module Reloading (note that refreshes will happen when editing `.twig` files).
-* Minifying styles, scripts and impage compression on all production builds.
+* Minifying styles, scripts and image compression on all production builds.

 ## Getting Started